 Sometimes our bodies make strange noises, from a gurgling tummy to popping joints and bones.
 Many people are able to purposely crack their joints, with the most common being the knuckles, neck and back.
-Cracking and clicking of the joints can be alarming whether it’s deliberate or not, and the rumour is that it can even cause arthritis.
+Back cracking and clicking of the joints can be alarming whether it’s deliberate or not, and the rumour is that it can even cause arthritis.

 Before we debunk the myths about back cracking and joint clicking, let’s find out what’s actually happening when we move the joint and hear a crack.